Downtown in December

-OKC Philharmonic Christmas Show at the Civic Center Music Hall (201 N Walker Ave) celebrates the holiday performance starring Kelli O'Hara, Santa and his tap-dancing kickline, Maestro Levine and the entire Philharmonic. $19 & up.
+OKC Philharmonic Christmas Show at the Civic Center Music Hall (201 N Walker Ave) features fresh interpretations of holiday favorites, celebrated through music, song and dance. $19 & up.
 Thursday, 7:30 p.m.; Friday, 8 p.m.; Saturday, 2 & 8 p.m.

 Little Willie’s Triple Dog Dare at Leadership Square (211 N Robinson) features a stair climbing event is open to people of all ages.
 Racers will climb 138 floors in three buildings combined.
 Single and relay options available.
-Benefits Homeless Alliance & SaBaR Youth Triathlon. $45 & up.
+Benefits Homeless Alliance. $45 & up.
 8 a.m.

 FREE Saturdays with Santa at Devon Energy (333 W Sheridan Ave).
 Families can enjoy holiday crafts, live holiday music, a festive train ride, story time with Mrs. Claus and more.
-Families can meet Santa and pose for photos.
-10 a.m. – 4 p.m.
+Families can also meet Santa and pose for photos.
+8 a.m. – 5 p.m.

-Canterbury Christmas at Civic Center Music Hall (201 N Walker Ave) features a holiday carols sing-a-long and a chance to meet Santa following the concert. $15-$60.
+Canterbury Christmas at Civic Center Music Hall (201 N Walker Ave) features a full orchestra, with two harps, four horns, and a full wind section, from the Oklahoma City Philharmonic, in addition to a choir of over 80 voices. $15-$60.
 7 p.m.

-SandRidge Santa Run at SandRidge Energy (123 Robert S Kerr Ave) features a 5K race, a one-mile Fun Run and a free Santa Claus Kids' Dash through the streets of downtown, all started off with a warm-up with Rumble the Bison and the Thunder Girls.
-5K, $35; fun run, $20; kids’ dash, FREE.
-8:45 p.m.
+SandRidge Santa Run at SandRidge Energy (123 Robert S Kerr Ave) features a 5K race, a one-mile fun fun and a free Santa Claus Kids' Dash through the streets of downtown.
+5K, $35; fun run, $20; kids’ dash, free.
+8 a.m.

 The Nutcracker at Civic Center Music Hall (201 N Walker Ave) features the story of Clara, her Nutcracker prince and the Sugar Plum Fairy performed by the Oklahoma City Ballet with the OKC Philharmonic. $15-$60.
 Monday, Tuesday & Friday, 7 p.m.; Saturday, 2 & 7 p.m.; Sunday, 2 p.m.

-Opening Night Finale 5K at Bicentennial Park (500 Couch Dr) takes you through downtown, across the Skydance Bridge and back to Bicentennial Park.
+Opening Night Finale 5K at Bicentennial Park (500 Couch Dr) takes you through downtown.
 Participants are encouraged to dress festive. $35.
 4 p.m.

-Opening Night 2016 at Bicentennial Park (500 Couch Dr) features evening of music, comedy, magic and fireworks at midnight to ring in the New Year. $8 in advance, $10 at the event, children under 5, FREE.
-7 p.m. to midnight.
+Opening Night at Bicentennial Park (500 Couch Dr) features evening of music, magic and fireworks at midnight to ring in the New Year.
+Children can create festive art projects in the Children’s Area located inside the Civic Center Hall of Mirrors. $8 in advance, $10 at the event.
+7 p.m. - midnight.